Senior Vice President and Chief Academic Officer

 As Vice President of Workforce Development at Tulsa Community College, Peter “Pete” Selden works across the College’s 38 workforce degree programs and 37 certificate programs that prepare students to go directly into the workplace.
 He also assesses workforce needs in the Tulsa area and collaborates with employers and workforce agencies to establish training programs to prepare TCC students for employment.
-In addition, Selden provides leadership to TCC’s 29 community advisory committees that help guide and review the College’s workforce development programs.
-In August 2020, he assumed the role of Interim Provost for the West Campus where he has oversight for the School of Business and Information Technology, the English as a Second Language program, and Conner Correctional programming.
+In addition, Selden provides leadership to TCC’s 29 community advisory committees that help guide and review the College’s workforce development programs, the English as a Second Language program, and Conner Correctional programming.

 Prior to joining TCC in 2018, Selden most recently worked at Arkansas State University Mid-South in West Memphis, Arkansas, where he served as Associate Vice Chancellor for Workforce programs.
 He oversaw faculty and staff across all Technical Center program areas including Welding, Process Technology, Diesel Technology, Mechatronics, Machining, Hospitality Management, Information Systems Technology, Medical Professions, Aviation Maintenance, Career Services, and Business and Industry Services.
 He worked with the Greater Memphis Alliance for a Competitive Workforce (GMACW) and the Arkansas Delta Training & Education Consortium (ADTEC) on training and course development and student placement initiatives.
 He also helped secure and manage federal and state workforce grants.